-10. Bank Indebtedness
+Bank Indebtedness

-The Limited Partnership has a revolving credit facility with Equitable Bank with an authorized limit of \$20,000,000.
-The facility is repayable on demand and bears interest at Equitable Bank's prime rate + 1.25%.
+The Limited Partnership has a revolving credit facility with a Canadian financial institution with an authorized limit of \$20,000,000.
+The facility is repayable on demand and bears interest at the bank's prime rate + 1.25%.
 The facility is secured by a general security agreement providing the lender first priority over the assets of the partnership.
+At of the year end, there was no outstanding balance drawn on this facility.

-As a condition of maintaining the revolving credit facility, the partnership has to meet certain covenants under its agreement with Equitable Bank.
+As a condition of maintaining the revolving credit facility, the partnership has to meet certain covenants under its agreement with the Bank.
 As at year-end, the partnership was in compliance with these covenants.
 The revolving demand facility was drawn upon and repaid at various times during the reporting period.